liaelevn/Film-Rest-API-project/README.md

 # This API allows you to receive data on all films that are available, film genre, order films or books etc.

-# Creating Film API requests with Film documentation using Postman tool, as part of one of the modules during my time within Software Testing bootcamp
+Creating Film API requests with Film documentation using Postman tool, as part of one of the modules during my time within Software Testing bootcamp
-# I also decided to extend the project further by using Docker container to automate the testing using Postman and Newman, by using one of my GET collection requests.
-As I am learning DevOps, I wanted to incorporate Postman with Docker together with a previous project to further my skills in Docker, whilst also learning the importance of security and reliability when automating systems such as API calls within businesses.
+I also decided to extend the project further by using Docker container to automate the testing using Postman and Newman, by using one of my GET collection requests.
+I wanted to incorporate Postman with Docker together with a previous project to further my skills in Docker, whilst also learning the importance of security and reliability when automating systems such as API calls within businesses.

 Writing simple tests/scripts using variables and JSON.